IBM/cloud-pak-operations-cli/README.md

     </p>
 </div>

 The Db2 Data Gate CLI allows the user-friendly installation of IBM Cloud Pak for Data 3.5.0/4.0.x, Db2 (Warehouse), the IBM Db2 Data Management Console, and IBM Db2 for z/OS Data Gate on OpenShift clusters.
-It also allows the one-click deployment of a Red Hat OpenShift on IBM Cloud cluster including the installation of IBM Cloud Pak for Data, Db2 Warehouse, and IBM Db2 for z/OS Data Gate as software.
+It also allows the one-click deployment of a Red Hat OpenShift on IBM Cloud cluster including the installation of Cloud Pak for Data, Db2 Warehouse, and Db2 for z/OS Data Gate as software.

 For IBM-internal users, the Db2 Data Gate CLI additionally supports managing OpenShift clusters on FYRE.